uk-carpentries/2021-06-08-manchester-online/index.md

 <a href='mailto:{{page.email}}'>Aleksandra Nenadic</a> using your Manchester email address.

 <h3>Requirements</h3>

-Participants will need a laptop to attend the workshop (rather than a tablet).
+Participants must have a laptop/PC with a Mac, Linux, or Windows operating system (rather than a tablet, Chromebook, etc.) that they have administrative privileges on.
+They should have a few [specific software packages](/#setup) installed (listed below).

 <h3>Code of Conduct</h3>